 The following is from Pirates Prospects contributor John Dreker, as part of his ongoing Pirates History feature.
 The feature focuses on the history of the Pittsburgh Pirates, and every Sunday, John will take a look at a different piece of that history.
 This week John looks at Alex McKinnon, the Pittsburgh Alleghenys first baseman who passed away during the 1887 season.

 During their first season in the NL in 1887, the Pittsburgh Alleghenys were led by a strong hitting first baseman named Alex McKinnon.
-He was acquired in the previous off-season for Otto Schomberg, a 21 year old 1B who hit .272 as a rookie in 1886 for the Alleghenys, as well as a cash payment in the amount of $400.
+He was acquired in the previous off-season for Otto Schomberg, a 21-year-old 1B who hit .272 as a rookie in 1886 for the Alleghenys, as well as a cash payment in the amount of $400.
 McKinnon was nine years older and had only played in the NL for three season due to the fact he was suspended from the league for jumping his first NL contract before he ever played a game back in 1879.
 He had played professionally since 1875, retiring briefly, partly due to illness, in the early 80’s before being reinstated for the 1883 NL season.
 He signed a contract with Philadelphia but again fell ill and was unable to play.

-Alex would move on the next year to the St Louis NL club and actually lead the league in fielding percentage, an amazing turnaround from the previous season.
-He also improved his hitting posting a .294 average, 22 points higher than the previous season.
+McKinnon would move on the next year to the St Louis NL club and actually lead the league in fielding percentage, an amazing turnaround from the previous season.
+He also improved his hitting by posting a .294 average, 22 points higher than the previous season.
 The Maroons however, finished poorly in 1885 with McKinnon taking over as the manager for the last 38 games, and they won just six of those games.

-In 1886 again for St Louis, McKinnon had his best full season hitting .301 and placing in the top ten in the league in many categories including homers and runs batted in.
+In 1886 again for St Louis, McKinnon had his best full season, hitting .301 and placing in the top ten in the league in many categories, including homers and runs batted in.
 His defense however slipped back to 1884 standards, finishing with the 2nd most errors again at first base.
 The Alleghenys didn’t acquire him for his glove, he was their big bat in the lineup, a new hitting star at an advanced age, especially for the time he was playing when many careers ended around age 30.
-On April 30, 1887 batting in the 6th spot, McKinnon was the star of the day during the Alleghenys first ever NL game, pleasing the home crowd with a four hit day including a home run and a triple while scoring two runs in the 6-2 victory.
+On April 30, 1887 batting in the 6th spot, McKinnon was the star of the day during the Alleghenys first ever NL game, pleasing the home crowd with a four-hit day including a home run and a triple, while scoring two runs in the 6-2 victory.